jhallen/rsa-verify/README.md

 Note that the vb21_struct.h signature format supports many Chrome-specific file formats as well as more complex key handling.
 Take a look at "futility sign help".
-Anyway, the "rwsig" type seems to be the simplest and would covers many microcontroller use cases.
+Anyway, the "rwsig" type seems to be the simplest and would cover many microcontroller use cases.